How Did The Enlightenment Affect The French Revolution

 The Reign of Terror and the Perversion of Enlightenment Ideals

 While the Enlightenment inspired many of the positive reforms of the French Revolution, it also played a role in the excesses of the Reign of Terror.
-Radical revolutionaries, such as Maximilien Robespierre, believed that they were acting in accordance with the general will of the people and that they were justified in using violence to suppress dissent and enforce virtue.
+So radical revolutionaries, such as Maximilien Robespierre, believed that they were acting in accordance with the general will of the people and that they were justified in using violence to suppress dissent and enforce virtue.
 They established revolutionary tribunals that summarily tried and executed thousands of suspected enemies of the revolution.
 The Reign of Terror demonstrated the dangers of ideological extremism and the potential for Enlightenment ideals to be twisted and used to justify tyranny.

 Trends and Latest Developments